un-ts/changesets-gitlab/README.md

 GITLAB_TOKEN            # required, token with accessibility to push GITLAB_TOKEN_TYPE       # optional, type of the provided token in GITLAB_TOKEN. defaults to personal access token. can be `job` if you provide the Gitlab CI_JOB_TOKEN or `oauth` if you use Gitlab Oauth token
-GITLAB_CI_USER_NAME     # required, username with accessibility to push, used in pairs of the above token (if it was personal access token)
+GITLAB_CI_USER_NAME     # optional, username with accessibility to push, used in pairs of the above token (if it was personal access token).
+If not set read it from the Gitlab API
 GITLAB_CI_USER_EMAIL    # optional, default `gitlab[bot]@users.noreply.gitlab.com`
 DEBUG_GITLAB_CREDENTIAL # optional, default `false`
 ```